gavdraper/gavdraper.github.io/_drafts/2018-05-11-SQL-Server-Partition-Swapping.md

 We then need a partition function that will put our data into the correct partition depending on it's month...

 {% highlight sql %}
 CREATE PARTITION FUNCTION pf_DaySalesMonth(INT)
 AS RANGE LEFT FOR VALUES(1,2,3,4,5,6,7,8,9,10,11,12) GO
 {% endhighlight sql %}

-We now need a partition scheme this is what maps a partition function to one or more file groups, in our case we'll put all our partitions in the same filegroup to keep things simple...
+We now need a partition scheme to map a partition function to one or more file groups, in our case we'll put all our partitions in the same filegroup to keep things simple...

 {% highlight sql %}
 CREATE PARTITION SCHEME ps_MonthRange